 Medical device design dossiers play an important role in the regulatory process for medical device manufacturers selling their products within the European marketplace.
 These manufacturers must follow the appropriate regulatory pathway for obtaining a CE marking, which certifies their medical device to be sold in Europe.

 Companies must begin by establishing a quality management system in compliance with the ISO 13485:2016 medical device quality standard, which then must be audited by a Notified Body.
-Once the medical device has been adequately tested, the company must compile a technical file or design dossier which demonstrates that the product complies with the design specifications established during the product development process.
+Once the medical device has been adequately tested, the company must compile a technical file or design dossier that demonstrates that the product complies with the design specifications established during the product development process.

 The design dossier must be submitted to a Notified Body for approval, so it is important that medical device companies understand the formatting guidelines for their design dossier and what information to include.